conorstarrs/sentence-validation/README.md

 # Conor Starrs - Sentence Validation Assignment

-This project contains the source code for a serverless application deployed to Amazon Web Services.
+This project provides a way to determine whether or not a string is valid, based on a set of rules.
+The core logic is in a Java class which, for ease of use, as been deployed as a serverless Lambda function on Amazon Web Services.
+I have also created a vanilla JavaScript UI for ease of interaction with the code.
+A user is given a full breakdown of the results after submitting a sentence for validation.

 ## Live Demo